Butternut Squash Macaroni and Cheese

 How to Make Butternut Squash Mac and Cheese

-Cook the Pasta & Butternut: While your butternut squash is steaming, cook the pasta al dente according to the package directions.
+• Cook the pasta.
+Meanwhile, boil your choice of pasta al dente (firm, with a little bite) according to the package directions.

 Butternut mac and cheese in a baking dish.

-• Add in Something Extra: Ask almost any home chef, and they’ll have their own secret ingredient they swear by when making traditional macaroni and cheese!
-This version with butternut squash is no different.
+• Change up the flavors.
 You can easily make this recipe more “adult” by swapping out the mustard powder for dijon mustard, adding in chili powder, or mixing in garlic for bolder flavors.

 A bowl of butternut squash macaroni and cheese